wimpal/HU-Jamstack-CICD-Boilerplate/README.md

-# CoP Jamstack Boilerplate
+# HU Guest lecture Jamstack & CICD Boilerplate
-Boilerplate code for the Webapps Community of Practice Jamstack evening on the 15th of April, 2020.
+Boilerplate code for a guest lecture at the HU regarding Jamstack and CICD on the 28th of May, 2020.

-Used as a three-step rocket to let people become familiar with:
+Let people become familiar with the concept of Jamstack and CICD in 4 steps:
-1. Deploying a static site to Netlify from a git repo
+1. Deploying a static site to Netlify from a git repository
 2. Templates & generating a static site from them with Eleventy
 3. Sourcing Data from the Contentful API & webhooking this together
+4. Making the product more robust with some fancy CICD plugins